JulianLutterman/gradingflowtest/README.md

 ## Roadmap & Future Improvements

-This is just the beginning.
-GradingFlow is a living project with a clear path forward.

 *   **Short-Term (The Next Weeks)**:
     *   **UI/UX Polish**: Refine animations, improve mobile responsiveness, and add more intuitive loading states.
     *   **Performance Optimization**: Implement client-side image compression before upload to speed up the pipeline.